 The Statistical Connection

-The Nurse’s Health Study revealed that women with four or more symptoms of Post Traumatic Stress Disorder are at a higher risk of developing Rheumatoid Arthritis.
+The Higher Suicide Risk in Nurses, Other Health Workers that women with four or more symptoms of Post Traumatic Stress Disorder are at a higher risk of developing Rheumatoid Arthritis.
 For these women, their RA risk factor is increased by 76 percent.
 Women exhibiting one to three PTSD symptoms had a 31 percent higher chance of having RA.
 Those with no symptoms but previous trauma exposure had an increased risk as well, with a 25 percent higher incidence of RA.

 A study of twin pairs indicated that those with Post Traumatic Stress Disorder symptoms in the highest quartile were 3.8 times more likely to suffer from RA than those with symptoms in the lowest quartile.
 This study is notable for the fact that it provided adjustment for genetic and familial factors.